tevaum/ldap-client/README.md

 ldap-client
 ===========

-A LDAP client that allows you to use abstractions to access LDAP data.
+A LDAP client that allows you to use type abstractions to access LDAP data.

 Usage
 -----